apache/predictionio/docs/manual/source/recommendation/reading-custom-events.html.md

       targetEntityType = Some(Some("product")))(sc) // MODIFIED
 ```

+## Map the Custom Event

-Since the MLlib ALS algorithm uses `Rating` object as input, you also need to specify how to map your custom events into MLlib's Rating object.
-Modify the following section of code in MyRecommendation/src/main/scala/***DataSource.scala*** accordingly.
+ MLlib ALS algorithm uses `Rating` object as input, so it is neccesary to specify the mapping of your custom event to the MLlib's Rating object.
+You can do so in MyRecommendation/src/main/scala/***DataSource.scala***.

-For example, to map a **like** event to a Rating object with value of 4:
+To map a **like** event to a Rating object with value of 4:

 ```scala
 val ratingsRDD: RDD[Rating] = eventsRDD.map { event =>